- Business Transformation

 What are your procedures for safe prescribing?

-FutureScripts monitors the effectiveness and safety of drugs and drug prescribing patterns.
+The effectiveness and safety of drugs and drug-prescribing patterns are monitored.
 Several procedures, such as prior authorization, have been established to support safe prescribing patterns.

 What are age and gender limits?

-Our systems are linked to FutureScripts network pharmacies’ systems, which provide up-to-date information regarding age and gender limits.
+Systems are linked to network pharmacies, which provide up-to-date information regarding age and gender limits.
 If the plan participant’s prescription does not meet the FDA age and gender guidelines, it will not be covered unless an exception is obtained.
 To request an age or gender limit exception, the physician may submit appropriate documentation of medical necessity for review.

-Quantity level limits are designed to allow a sufficient supply of medication based on FDA recommendations and endorsement from the FutureScripts Pharmacy and Therapeutics Committee.
-The first type of quantity edit is based on a 30-day supply of a medication per fill.
-Examples of quantity level limits per fill include Avonex® (one kit/four injections), Betaseron® (15 vials), Copaxone® (32 vials), Rebif® (12 injections), sedative-hypnotic drugs such as Sonata® (14 capsules) and Ambien® (14 tablets), and oral narcotic drugs such as OxyContin® (90 units), Percodan® (180 units), and Percocet® (180 units).
+Quantity limits are designed to allow a sufficient supply of medication based on FDA recommendations and endorsement from the Pharmacy and Therapeutics Committee.
+The first type of quantity limit is based on a 30-day supply of a medication per fill.
 If the prescription exceeds the quantity limit, the pharmacist will fill for the allowed supply and then the plan participant must follow up with his or her physician regarding future prescriptions.
-The prescribing physician may request a quantity limit override if the plan participant’s therapy requires a larger daily dose of medication.
+The prescribing physician may request a quantity limit exception if the plan participant’s therapy requires a larger daily dose of medication.

-Another type of quantity edit is based on FDA dosing guidelines over a rolling thirty 30-day period.
-Quantity level limits per a rolling thirty 30-day period apply to migraine medications, such as Amerge® (nine 2.5mg tablets), Imitrex® (36 50mg tablets), Maxalt® (12 10mg tablets), Migranal® (eight 4mg nasal spray units), Stadol NS® (four 10mg units), and Zomig® (nine 5mg tablets).
-In addition, some fertility agents (if covered under the group contract) are included in the rolling edits, such as Fertinex®, Follistim®, Gonal F®, Humegon®, Pergonal®, and Repronex® (all at 60 ampules).
+Another type of quantity limit is based on FDA dosing guidelines over a rolling 30-day period.
+For example, quantity limits per a rolling 30-day period apply to migraine medications and some fertility agents (if covered under the group contract).

-If the quantity of medication prescribed exceeds the quantity level limit, the prescribing physician must submit supporting information to FutureScripts that demonstrates the need for an increased quantity.
-The plan participant should contact the prescribing physician to initiate a request for a quantity override.
+If the quantity of medication prescribed exceeds the quantity limit, the prescribing physician must submit supporting information to demonstrate the need for an increased quantity.
+The plan participant should contact the prescribing physician to initiate a request for a quantity exception.
 The purpose of these edits is to make certain that these drugs are used as prescribed.

-Another type of quantity level limit is the “Refill Too Soon” edit.
+Another type of quantity limit is called “Refill Too Soon”.
 If a plan participant used less than 75 percent of the total supply of a previously filed prescription, the refill request will be rejected at the pharmacy.
-This edit helps promote that medication is being taken in accordance with the prescribed dose and frequency of administration.
+This limit helps ensure that medication is being taken in accordance with the prescribed dose and frequency of administration.

 How do I request an exception to an age, gender, or quantity limit?

-To request an age, gender, or quantity limit exception, your physician must submit appropriate documentation of medical necessity.
+To request consideration for an age, gender, or quantity limit exception, your physician must submit appropriate documentation of medical necessity.
 This information is reviewed as described in question number 5.
-Appropriate documentation should be faxed to 1-888-671-5285.

 How do I appeal a decision (coverage or limits)?